shikon/shikon.github.io/_posts/2020-12-27-printing-orings.md

 Today dad asked me if I could buy an O-ring as he needed one.
 The situation is as follows, the water drainage has a cup (diameter 9 cm) which seals the sewer air from the environment.
 It broke so it started to smell, and we all know the sewers are nasty...

 A couple months ago I bought myself a Creality ender 5 3D-printer.
 Mainly to support my maker hobbies, but maybe covid-19 accelerated this quite expensive purchase.
 I recently had some severe stringing issues using the stock hot end, therefore I upgraded to a direct-drive setup.
 Due to lower retraction settings, the stringing issues were solved.
 One of the main advantages of this upgrade is being able to print flexible filaments.
-Although, not my main reason now was the perfect moment to excuse myself to buy some flexible filament.
+Although, not my main reason, this was the perfect excuse for myself to buy some flexible filament.
 Since my dad wanted to replace 2 and have a few backup, I suggested to print them using my 3D-printer.
-Googling a O-ring of 9 cm diameter, the costs were about ~€2,- a piece, requiring 6 of them totaled ~ €25,- including shipping.
+Googling a O-ring of 9 cm diameter, the costs were about ~€2,50- a piece, requiring 6 of them totaled ~ €20,- including shipping.
 I realized it should be easy to print an O-ring for much less.
 It was time for some more in-depth research.

 # The internet (theory)